NexaAI/nexa-sdk/README.md

 - **Personal Use**: Free license key available from [Nexa AI Model Hub](https://sdk.nexa.ai/model).
 Each key activates 1 device for NPU usage.
 - **Commercial Use**: Contact [hello@nexa.ai](mailto:hello@nexa.ai) for licensing.

+## Contact Us

+For launching partner, business inquiries, or any other questions, please schedule a call with us [here](https://nexa.ai/book-a-call).